- Stable and battle-tested

 PyScaffold provides you one simple, yet powerful, command with intuitive options.
 Newcomers can achieve a lot by just running

 putup your_project_name, while power users can dig into our docs/help and discover all our Features.

 PyScaffold is useful not only for starting new projects from scratch.
 If you have existing code that you have been playing around, or that was generated by other tools, you can convert it with PyScaffold’s

 putup --force your_project_foldercommand.
 Check our Migration to PyScaffold guides.

 - No lock-in

-Once you have generated your project with PyScaffold you can later come back to use the update features but other than that, there are no ties to PyScaffold at all!
+Once you have generated your project with PyScaffold you can later come back to use the update features.
+Other than that, there are no ties to PyScaffold at all!
 Meaning that PyScaffold will be no install dependency of your project and starting from version 4.0 on not even a development dependency.
-Even if you would want to erase all traces of the fact that you used PyScaffold to set up your project, we got you, and have documented even that for you…
+If you would want to erase all traces of the fact that you used PyScaffold to set up your project, we got you, and have documented even that…

 - Batteries included

 PyScaffold offers a lot out of the box: we have everything a Python developer needs to start coding right away and be 100% productive from the start.